SathyaBhat/sathyasays.com/content/posts/2008-10-29-how-to-fix-mbr-after-installinguninstalling-windowslinux-in-a-dual-boot-fixingboot-problems-in-linux-windows-dual-boot.md

 5. After this, say `setup (hd0)`.
 Replace hd0 with your hard drive.

 Now your GRUB should be installed fine.
-However, your windows&#8217; boot entry may not be in GRUB.
+However, your windows' boot entry may not be in GRUB.
 You may choose to restore it while still being in your LiveCD or after booting into your hard-drive installed Linux.

 To restore it: